aramsmith/Tutorial-How-to-deploy-Hyper-V-Server-in-Azure-for-nested-VM-s/README.md

 - After the check and Validation is passed hit the *Create* button.

 ## Configure Custom RDP Port and Access
+There are two possibilities to provide an RDP connection to the Hyper-V Server:
+1. Change the RDP default port and use a custom port with NSG to provice a protected access.
+2. Use Azure Bastion, Now Bastion comes with a costs but there is now also a free option: Bastion Developer SKU, this one is free but comes with limitations such region availability and number of VM's to be able to connect to.
+See [Quickstart: Deploy Azure Bastion - Developer SKU](https://learn.microsoft.com/en-us/azure/bastion/quickstart-developer-sku) for more info.

 The best practice to access the Hyper-V Server is  using the native RDP protocol.
 But to strengthen the security we need to do two actions:

 1. Change the Default RDP port to a custom port.